twhelan25/tryhackme-Lookup/README.md

 Target IP: This is a placeholder for the target IP address you want to scan.
 In practice, replace $ip with the actual IP of the machine you are targeting.
 -oN

 Output in Normal Format: This option saves the scan results in a plain text file format.
-After -oN, specify a filename where you want to store th
+After -oN, specify a filename where you want to store the scan.